Bitvis VIP Specification Coverage

 VHDL Package

-A vital part of the specification coverage concept is the VHDL testbench methods.
+A vital part of the Specification Coverage concept is the VHDL testbench methods.
 These are located inside the spec_cov_pkg.vhd file in the src/ directory of this VIP.

 Configuration record